SAP-samples/teched2023-AD272/exercises/4_OpenAppAndStartProcess/README.md

 ![Open Risk](/exercises/4_OpenAppAndStartProcess/Images/sba-run3.jpg)

+After the approval you can come back to the app and you should see your new mitigation and assign it to the risk.

 ## Monitor process in SAP Build Process Automation

 After completing these steps you will have learnt on how you can monitor a running process in SAP Build Process Automation